Code-Institute-Submissions/onAPlateCatering/README.md

 ### User Stories Testing

-From the user stories listed earlier the aims On a Plate Catering intends to meet currently can be summarised as:
+From the user stories listed earlier the objectives of On a Plate Catering currently intends to meet can be summarised as:

 - I would like to be able to view a menu of food.
 - I would like to be able to request a quote.